 A little about me...

 Virginia Hart Pike has been living in New York City for over twenty years as a working artist and educator.
+She has worked as a musical director, voice teacher, lecturer in musical theatre, actress and composer/lyricist.

 Virginia has composed many original songs which have been heard in multiple venues throughout NYC including the NYMF Festival, Joe's Pub, Times of Refreshing Christian Center (TORCC-NY), The King's College, and NYU.
 Her choral works have been performed at The King’s College, TORCC-NY, the Jubilee Chorus and Orchestra concerts (various NYC venues), Christ Church, St. George’s Episcopal Church, and by a dance company she co-founded in 2006 called Skylight Dance Theater.
 Her modern dance work, Daughters, which included her six-movement song cycle for women’s choir, First and Fairest, was performed to sold-out houses at The Salvation Army’s Theater 315 in Times Square, New York City, featuring soprano soloist Judith Blazer and conducted by choirmaster Kamel Boutros.